InterfaceGuy/ImpossibleEEBO3/README.md

 5. Implement new decryption strategies that leverage the relationship between key length (8) and hypercube dimensions (4x4x4x4).
 6. Develop algorithms to test various mappings of the 192 characters onto the 256 vertices, focusing on methods that could explain the uneven line lengths.
 7. Investigate potential significance of the edge count (1024) in the encryption process, particularly its relationship to the cipher length.
+8. Explore how the number 44 might be incorporated into the decryption process, possibly as a key component or a modulus in mathematical operations.
+9. Experiment with splitting the key "TheGiant" into "The" and "Giant" (or other 4-character groupings) and using these subgroups in different ways within the decryption algorithm.
+10. Research the KN-44 weapon from Black Ops 3 for any additional numerical or structural clues that might relate to the cipher or hypercube properties.

 This project continues to evolve as we uncover new insights into the structure of the cipher and its relationship with the magic hypercube.
 Each analysis brings us closer to understanding the underlying encryption method and ultimately deciphering the hidden message.